-iCheck consists of 2 parts: a ready-to-use reagent vial and a portable measuring device iCheck Carotene is a portable photometer.
-The device measures total carotenoids and displays the result in mg/L. iCheck Reagent Vial contains a precise amount of solvents optimized for the extraction of Vitamin E & ß-carotene.
+iCheck Reagent Vial contains a precise amount of solvents optimized for the extraction of Vitamin E & ß-carotene.
 Same vial may be measured with iCheck Carotene & iCheck Vitamin E.

-separation.
+and phase separation.

 iCheck Vitamin E is a portable fluorometer.
 The device measures vitamin E and displays the result in mg/L.